Toxicity Analysis of a Twitter Thread: Analyzing Replies to President Trump’s Tweet about Contracting the Novel Coronavirus

 Table 1 shows the counts of tweets based on their availability status, with the majority of English tweets being still available (96%, 238,272 out of 247,975).

-One question that we want to investigate in this post is how likely Twitter is to take action against those who post toxic messages (by either suspending an account or blocking a tweet).
+With the new tweet status info, we can now compare this data point with the toxicity scores from Perspective API in order to investigate how likely Twitter is to take action against those who post toxic messages (by either suspending an account or blocking a tweet).
 In other words, are blocked tweets (including tweets posted by accounts that are now suspended) more toxic on average than tweets that are still available?
-To investigate this, we looked at the average toxicity scores in relation to the availability status of a tweet or account.
+To examine this, we can take a look at the average toxicity scores in relation to the availability status of a tweet or account.

-The bar chart (Figure 4) shows the average toxicity values for tweets with different availability statuses as provided by Twitter API about 12 days after they were originally posted.
-Tweets that are still available have the lowest average toxicity value of 0.34, while tweets that have been blocked by the platform have the average toxicity value of 0.82 which is twice as large as the value for the other categories.
-This suggests that the platform indeed acts on tweets that are especially toxic by blocking them.
-However, since only a small proportion of tweets, 691 tweets, has been blocked by the platform, this finding must be taken with caution.
+The bar chart (Figure 4) shows the average toxicity scores for tweets with different availability statuses as provided by Twitter API.
+Tweets that are still available have the lowest average toxicity value of 0.34, while tweets that have been blocked by the platform have the average toxicity value of 0.82, which is twice as large as the value for the other categories.
+This suggests that Twitter does act on tweets that are especially toxic by blocking them.
+However, since only a small proportion of tweets, 691 tweets, has been blocked by the platform, this finding must be taken with some caution.

-It is important to note that ANOVA (Analysis of Variance) can be used to test for differences across means more formally (see examples: here and here; also read this post to learn more about how to handle data that is not normally distributed).
-This more formal analysis is outside the scope of this post.
+It is important to note that ANOVA (Analysis of Variance) can be used here to test for differences across means more formally (see examples: here and here; also read this post to learn more about how to handle data that is not normally distributed).
+However, this more formal analysis is outside the scope of this tutorial.

-We also expected that tweets posted by now suspended accounts would have much higher values of toxicity relative to tweets that are still available.
+We also expected that tweets posted by accounts that are now suspended would have much higher toxicity score relative to tweets that are still available.
 However, the difference was only marginal (0.4 for tweets by suspended accounts versus 0.34 for tweets that are still available, see Figure 4).
-This is likely because users can be suspended not only because they might be attacking others by posting toxic tweets, but also because they violated other community norms, such as copyright or impersonation policies.
+This is likely because users can be suspended not only because they attacked others by posting toxic tweets, but also because they violated other community norms, such as copyright or impersonation policies.
 Thus, toxicity scores are not the only variables that may predict if an account would be suspended (and vice versa).
 Furthermore, since toxicity scores are only calculated based on the textual part of a tweet, it does not account for potentially toxic media files or URLs attached to the tweet.